State Health Assessment

 Injury and Violence (PDF) - Preventable injuries, unintentional injuries, violence, and traumatic brain injury

-Maternal and Child Health (PDF) - Context for health, unintended pregnancy, contraception use, adolescent pregnancy and childbearing, preterm birth and low birth weight, infant mortality, breastfeeding, postpartum depression, childhood screening, children and youth special health care needs, and children's emotional development
+Maternal and Child Health (PDF) - Context for health, unintended pregnancy, contraception use, adolescent pregnancy and childbearing, preterm birth and low birth weight, infant mortality, breastfeeding, postpartum depression, childhood screening, children and youth special health care needs, and children's emotional development (2019 update)

 Environmental Health (PDF) - Safe drinking water, environmental pesticide exposure, air quality, children's environmental health, and arsenic in groundwater

-Health Care Services (PDF) - Primary care, patient-centered medical home, prenatal and preconception care, dental care, behavioral health care, hospitals, emergency medical services system, long term care, hospice care, and health information technology
+Health Care Services (PDF) - Primary care, patient-centered medical home, prenatal and preconception care, dental care, behavioral health care, hospitals, emergency medical services system, long term care, hospice care, and health information technology (2019 update)

 Chronic Diseases (PDF) - Coronary heart disease, stroke, chronic obstructive pulmonary disease, asthma, cancer, diabetes, chronic kidney disease, organ and tissue donation and transplantation, arthritis, osteoporosis, and Alzheimer's disease